The Great Bright Pearl: Soto Zen’s Journey from Ancient India to American Soil

 Chinese Buddhist monasticism is one of the most enduring and transformative religious traditions in East Asia.

-This article explores the historical evolution, doctrines, architecture, and lived practices of Daoist monasticism
+This article explores the historical evolution, doctrines, architecture, and lived practices of Daoist monasticism.

 This article explores the hidden architecture of Confucian monastic life: its moral ideals, educational institutions, meditative practices, and enduring legacy in Chinese culture.